 Private investors, mortgage companies, banks, and the SBA provide hard money business loans.

-Final Thoughts on Recourse and Non-Recourse Factoring
+Final Thoughts on Non-Recourse Factoring

 There are times you might need the most cash possible – and that’s ok – even if it means not taking the lowest rate.
 And if you’re in a rush to get cash, keep in mind that recourse factoring is quicker to get set up because of less stringent credit checks.